Python-SIP/sip/docs/introduction.rst

   will build and install your extension modules and create sdist and wheel files that you can upload to PyPI

+- SIP itself is extendable using a :ref:`plugin API <ref-plugin-api>` that gives access to the SIP internals and allows, for example, new :ref:`directives <ref-directives>` and :ref:`annotations <ref-annotations>` to be defined.

 - extension modules are fast to load and minimise memory consumption especially when only a small sub-set of a large library is being used